 Organization eligibility requirements

-- Be a nonprofit 501c(3) organization, a unit of state or local government, or a federally recognized tribal community or tribe.
+- Be a nonprofit 501©(3) organization, a unit of state or local government, or a federally recognized tribal community or tribe.

 - Be located in Illinois, Indiana, Iowa, Michigan, Minnesota, North Dakota, Ohio, South Dakota, or Wisconsin.

-- Have a DUNS (Dun and Bradstreet) number which is free.
+- Have a DUNS (Dun and Bradstreet) number which is free to obtain.
 Look up your DUNS number

 - Have and maintain an “active” registration in Sam.gov (System for Award Management) until the application process is complete, and if selected, throughout the life of the award.
 This may include renewing your registration annually or more frequently if there are changes in the information.

-- Finalize a new or renew an existing registration at least two weeks before the application deadline.
+- Secure or renew an existing registration at least two weeks before the application deadline.

-- If you have issues completing your registration, please contact Christy Dickinson at 612.238.8019 or [email protected].
+- If you have issues completing your registration, please contact Christy Dickinson at email@example.com or 612.238.8019.

-- You may need to update your organization’s registration if you completed it for the Arts Midwest Touring Fund application in 2014-2015.
+- You may need to update your organization’s registration if you completed it for the Arts Midwest Touring Fund application in previous years.

-- Have complied fully with past reporting and crediting requirements of any program managed by Arts Midwest (including Arts Midwest Touring Fund, The Big Read, Arts Midwest World Fest, etc.).
+- Have complied fully with past reporting and crediting requirements of any program managed by Arts Midwest (including Arts Midwest Touring Fund, NEA Big Read, Arts Midwest World Fest, etc.).

 The Touring Fund supports engagements that occur between July 1, 2017 and June 30, 2018.
 Applicants must meet the following four requirements.
 In addition, applicants are encouraged to feature one or more Star Project Components.
 Application review will be based on artistic excellence and artistic merit.
-If demand in a state is higher than the available funds, support will be determined by the total number of stars for which an application qualifies.
+If demand in a state is higher than the available funds, support will be prioritized by the total number of stars for which an application qualifies.
 Read more about how to qualify

 1. Present a professional performing artist/ensemble of artistic excellence and merit

-- The artist may be from anywhere in the world but must reside outside of the applicant’s state.
+- The artist/ensemble may be from anywhere in the world but must reside outside of the applicant’s state.

-- The primary performer and focus of the public performance must be the touring artist and not local artists, children, and/or students.
+- The primary performer and focus of the public performance must be the professional, touring artist and not local artists, children, and/or students.

-- The artist must have a minimum contracted fee of $2,500.
+- The artist/ensemble must have a minimum contracted fee of $2,500.